cloudflare/workers-docs/content/tutorials/build-a-rustwasm-function/_index.md

 ## Workers Playground

-At the moment, it's not yet possible to run your Cloudflare Worker locally on your machine, but we do offer a hosted preview - and you don't need to have a Cloudflare user account to use it!
-To run the preview, use the `preview` command:
+You can test how your Workers function will look when it's deployed by using the preview service, which you can access with the `preview` command:

 ```sh
 wrangler preview
 ```

-Using the preview command will open a browser window with your Cloudflare Worker loaded in the Cloudflare preview UI.
+Using the preview command will open a browser window with your Cloudflare Workers function loaded in the Cloudflare preview UI.
 Assuming everything went well, it should look like this:

 ![Cloudflare UI with working RustWasm Worker](./media/rustwasm0.png)

 ## Building

-Let's make our Worker more interesting.
+Let's make our Workers function more interesting.
 We'll pull in a dependency from the `crates.io` ecosystem called `pulldown-cmark`.
 We'll add this to our `Cargo.toml`:

 ```toml